Biodegradable PCBs: Will They Really Help With PCB Waste Disposal?

 Since we design our PCBs to last, decomposition often becomes a problem and our electronic solutions can become environmental problems.
 A biodegradable PCB can help solve the problem of electronic waste while giving PCB designers access to a wider range of material properties for our boards.

 Is PCB Waste Really a Problem?

 Is PCB waste really a problem?
 Not only is PCB rubbish real, but the durability and toxicity of PCBs also make it a problem.

 Environmental groups estimate that 25,000,000 tons of electronic waste (e-waste) is produced worldwide every year.
 Nearly all (82%) of that waste ends up in landfills.
-While we take pride in our PCB designs, the devices they power are often made to a lower standard.
+While we take pride in our PCB design, the devices they power are often made to a lower standard.
 Our PCB might last 20 years, but the smart fork they put it in only lasts 1.
 When that bad idea is buried in a landfill the PCB inside will still be there for years, leaching toxins into the ground.

 Biodegradable PCBs would be easier to recycle as well, lowering costs.
 We have our solution, but it is really possible?

 A biodegradable printed circuit board is not just some far-fetched hippie solution that will never happen.
 Researchers are already studying the materials that can make this a reality.